akpingel/sphinx-template/source/firstDraft/index.rst

 generic object-oriented language.
 "The first actual fundamental change that took place in the language was the incorporation of Generics." [#f6]_ Generics allows for code to be reused.
-For example, a ``List<T>`` is a generic list class that could be used to create a list of integers, and also used to create a list of strings.
+For example, a ``List<T>`` is a generic list class that could create a list of integers or create a list of strings.
 Without generics, programmers would need a list class for every data type.
 The namespace ``System.Collection.Generic`` supports this feature.

 Another important feature in this release was iterators.
 "Iterators let you examine all the items in a List \(or other Enumerable types\) with a foreach loop.
-Having iterators as a first-class part of the language dramatically enhanced readability of the language and people's ability to reason about the code."  [#f4]_ C# still wasn't up to the capabilities of the Java language, however, the new added features helped it attempt to catch up to current popular programming languages.
+Having iterators as a first-class part of the language dramatically enhanced readability of the language and people's ability to reason about the code." [#f4]_ C# still wasn't up to the capabilities of the Java language, however, the newly added features helped its attempt to catch up to current popular programming languages.

 C# 3.0
 """"""

-A major milestone of C# was in the 3.0 release in 2007 due to its establishment of Lambda expressions, anonymous types and LINQ.
-Anonymous types allows objects to be invoked with a new operator ``var``.
+A major milestone of C# was in the 3.0 release in 2007 due to its establishment of Lambda expressions, anonymous types, and LINQ.
+Anonymous types allow objects to be invoked with a new operator ``var``.
 This operator doesn't declare if the object is an Int, String, Boolean, or an object of a class.
-This type is useful when the programmer doesn't want all fields to be required. [#f6]_ For example, for a person object, you might have their name and age, but not their date of birth, so using an anonymous type allows you to not fill in that field, but still have access to the methods, such as get_Age and get_Name.
+This type is useful when the programmer doesn't want all fields to be required. [#f6]_ For example, for a person object, you might have their name and age, but not their date of birth, so using an anonymous type allows you to not fill in that field but still have access to the methods, such as get_Age and get_Name.

 Lambda expressions are anonymous functions, which is similar to Javascript in style.
-The lambda operator ``=>`` divides the defined function into two parts: the arguments to the left and the body to the right. [#f6]_ For example: if you wanted to find if a number is divisible by 2 or 3 you could use the following lambda expression:
+The lambda operator ``=>`` divides the defined function into two parts: the arguments to the left and the body to the right. [#f6]_ For example: if you wanted to find if a number is divisible by 2 or 3, you could use the following lambda expression:

   .. code-block:: c#